 Check Some Settings

 - Go to Settings > Privacy > Scroll Down to Diagnostics & Usage> Tap Diagnostic & Usage Data.
-Take a look and see if any of your apps shows up multiple times.
+Take a look and see if any of your apps show up multiple times.
 If so, uninstall that app.
 Check and see if that fixed the problem.

 - Go to Settings > General > Reset > Reset All Settings.
 Enter your passcode if requested.
 This action resets all your iPhone’s back to factory defaults, but you do not lose any of your data or your apps.
 However, you do need to enter your WiFi information and password again.